-- A freight broker bond covers any dispute between a freight broker and the carrier that transports goods for them.
+- A freight broker bond covers any dispute between a freight broker and the carrier transporting goods for them.

-- The bond provides assurance to those involved in shipping that the transaction will be treated fairly and the proper payment will be made on time.
+- The bond assures those involved in shipping that the transaction will be treated fairly and the proper payment will be made on time.

-- If a carrier is unable to receive their payments due to any breach of contract by the freight broker, then they can make a claim against the freight broker bond.
+- If carriers cannot receive their payments due to any breach of contract by the freight broker, they can claim the freight broker bond.

 - The surety company that issued the bond would then investigate the claim and may even provide financial compensation if appropriate.

 - The purpose of these bonds is to create an environment of trust in which both parties feel secure.
-Check out our Drug and Alcohol Program because its important.
+Check out our Drug and Alcohol Program because it's essential.

 How Can I File a Freight Broker's Bond?

-Filing a freight broker's bond is essential if you're looking to become a freight broker.
+Filing a freight broker's bond is essential if you want to become a freight broker.
 It's your proof that you can pay off any debts incurred while managing someone else's cargo.
-To start, you'll need to contact an insurance company and apply for the bond.
-Depending on the coverage, they may require a deposit be made in order to guarantee payment of any potential claims.
+First, you must contact an insurance company and apply for the bond.
+Depending on the coverage, they may require a deposit to be made to guarantee payment of any potential claims.
 Once everything is in place, you'll receive your surety bond and be able to continue working as a freight broker!
 So get out there and get filing!
 You got this!
 Give us a call to know more.

 How Can I Update or Change a Freight Broker Bond with the FMCSA?